MITRED LEAF MONKEY

 Average lifespan in captivity is 16 years.

-With distinctive, bare rings around their eyes (giving the impression of “bags” beneath the lower eye), poorly developed or absent brow ridges, prominent nasal bones, narrow lips, and a tufted crest of hair on the crown of its head, this primate has earned the questionable comparison to an old woman.
+With distinctive, bare rings around their eyes (giving the impression of “bags” beneath the lower eye), poorly developed or absent brow ridges, prominent nasal bones, narrow lips, and a tufted crest of hair on the crown of their head, this primate has earned the questionable comparison to an old woman.
 In fact, the species’ scientific name, presbytis, is derived from the Greek word for “old woman” and refers specifically to the monkey’s wizened facial features; “mitre,” a headband worn by women in ancient Greece, further promotes this comparison, regardless of the individual monkey’s gender.

 At birth, mitred leaf monkeys usually have white fur coats, with a dark stripe extending down the back and bicolored tail and across the shoulders to form a cross-shape pattern.
 As adults, their fur coats vary in color from brownish-red, to pale orange, to blackish-gray and white, with paler coloring on the stomach, chest, and limbs.
 Their “old woman’s” brow is typically colored red, orange, or white.